 7. Long Island

-Only 15 minutes away is the Cold Spring Harbor Fish Hatchery and Aquarium (Adult tickets are $7; children ages 3–12 are $5, ages 2 and under are free).
+Only 15 minutes away is the Cold Spring Harbor Fish Hatchery and Aquarium (Adult tickets are $7, seniors 65+ are $6, children ages 3–12 are $5, ages 2 and under are free).
 You’ll find views overlooking Cold Spring Harbor as well as the largest living collection of New York freshwater fish, reptiles, and amphibians.
 Learn all about the creatures in the two aquarium buildings, tour the eight outdoor ponds, and even feed the trout yourself!
 Take a stroll through the charming village of Cold Spring Harbor (pictured) for shops and restaurants and soak up beautiful winter scenes along the waterfront.
 Finally, the beautiful outdoor mall, the Tanger Outlets in Deer Park, is less than half an hour away.
 Come to shop at tons of stores for those amazing outlet bargains.

 8. Brooklyn (NYC)

 That’s right, an affordable getaway in New York City is totally doable.
 For a more affordable (and less crowded) alternative to Manhattan attractions, consider fun and eclectic Brooklyn!
-Stay at the sleek and comfortable Holiday Inn Brooklyn Downtown for a centrally located home base with rooms at around $138 per night.
+Stay at the sleek and comfortable Holiday Inn Brooklyn Downtown for a centrally located home base with rooms at around $157 per night.
 Kids ages 18 and under stay for free in their parents’ room, and kids 11 and under (up to four kids) eat for free at the hotel restaurant.
-Even when the world feels frozen over, you can step into a tropical oasis at the Brooklyn Botanic Garden (Adults tickets are $18, kids ages 12 and over are $12, under 12 are free, and pay what you wish on winter weekdays (December–February)).
-Treat your nose to the sweet scents of flowers, admire beautiful blooming orchids, and enjoy the warm climate within the glass-enclosed Aquatic House, and take a botanical journey through the three indoor pavilions which replicate the ecosystems of South Africa, California, and the Mediterranean.
-Check their website for seasonal highlights tours and other special events.

 9. Thousand Islands-Seaway